katsusan/MIT6.824/l01/design_doc.md

 1. Worker Failure
 Q: How do keepalive work here?
 A: In paper Jeff decided that `The master pings every worker periodically`,
-   but in lab we can exploit the original RPC communication, letting worker doing RPC call periodically to show it is alive.
+   but in lab we can exploit the original RPC communication, letting worker
+   doing RPC call periodically to show it is alive.
-   This is different from paper but doesn't need to establish an extra transport layer, thus decreases the complexity of the lab.
+   This is different from paper but doesn't need to establish an extra transport
+   layer, thus decreases the complexity of the lab.

 2. map work failure
+  Paper 3.3
+  Completed map tasks are re-executed on a failure because their output is stored
+  on the local disk(s) of the failed machine and is therefore inaccessible.

 3. reduce work failure
+  Paper 3.3
+  Completed reduce tasks do not need to be re-executed since their output is stored
+  in a global file system.